Natalia Valeeva: 2004 Summer Olympics

 In her next Olympic appearance, Valeeva represented Italy at the 2004 Summer Olympics where she placed 9th in the women's individual ranking round with a 72-arrow score of 650.
-In the first round of elimination in high winds and difficult conditions, she faced 56th-ranked Jasmin Figueroa of the Philippines.
+In the first elimination round, held in challenging windy conditions, she faced 56th-ranked Jasmin Figueroa of the Philippines.
 The biggest upset of the round, this match saw Valeeva lose to Figueroa 132–130 in the 18-arrow match, dropping all the way to 53rd overall in women's individual archery.

 2007 World Championships

 In the World Championships of 2007, in Leipzig, Germany, Valeeva won the gold medal, beating Korean top archer Park, holder of the FITA world record for the qualifying round of 1405 points (of a possible 1440).
-This was the second gold medal in the outdoor World Championships for Valeeva, the first one in 1995.
-So far in her career, Valeeva has collected 7 individual gold medals in World Championships (indoor and outdoor), and she is one of the few archers in the world to have won the Indoor and Outdoor World Championship in the same year, in 1995.
+This was Valeeva's second gold medal in the outdoor World Championships, her first having been in 1995.
+So far in her career, Valeeva has collected 7 individual gold medals in World Championships (indoor and outdoor), and is among the select archers to have won both the Indoor and Outdoor World Championships in the same year, achieving this remarkable feat in 1995.

 2008 Summer Olympics

 At the 2008 Summer Olympics in Beijing Valeeva finished her ranking round with a total of 634 points.
 This gave her the 30th seed for the final competition bracket in which she faced Anastassiya Bannova in the first round, beating the archer from Kazakhstan with 107–105.
 In the second round she came close, but was eliminated by third seed Joo Hyun-Jung with 110–108.
 Together with Pia Carmen Maria Lionetti and Elena Tonetta she also took part in the team event.
 With her 634 score from the ranking round combined with the 613 of Lionetti and the 595 of Tonetta the Italian team was in 9th position after the ranking round.
 In the first round they were too strong for the team from Chinese Taipei, beating them with 215–211.
-However, in the quarter final they were eliminated by the eventual gold medalists from South Korea, despite a 217 points score.
-The Koreans managed to shoot a new World Record of 231 points to advance to the semi final.
+However, in the quarter-final they were eliminated by the eventual gold medalists from South Korea, despite a 217 points score.
+The Koreans managed to shoot a new World Record of 231 points to advance to the semi-final.